Thrombocytes (platelets)

 • a non-thienopyridine ADP P2Y12 receptor antagonist with direct and reversible action

-• it has the advantage of a rapid onset of action ( within minutes), but it has a short half-life (5 minutes); therefore, continuous parenteral administration is required and use is limited to the bridging treatment of ACS
+• it has the advantage of a rapid onset of action (within minutes) but has a short half-life (5 minutes); therefore, continuous parenteral administration is required, and use is limited to the bridging treatment of ACS

 Others